WTOV-TV: History

 WTOV's broadcasts became digital-only, effective June 12, 2009.

-The station airs tape-delayed high school football games of the week including numerous playoff games of local teams and Wheeling Nailers hockey games.
+The station airs tape-delayed high school football games of the week including numerous playoff games of local teams and Wheeling Nailers hockey games (at one point preempting a Manchester United–Chelsea Premier League game in 2014, to the ire of local viewers).
 On June 3, 2010, Dish Network added WTOV, along with PBS member station WOUC and CBS affiliate WTRF (and the latter station's digital subchannels) as the local stations available to its subscribers in the Steubenville–Wheeling market.
 WTOV and the other Steubenville–Wheeling area television stations were added to DirecTV on November 23, 2010.

-On July 20, 2012, one day after Cox purchased four television stations in Jacksonville, Florida and Tulsa, Oklahoma from Newport Television, Cox put WTOV-TV, WJAC-TV, and sister stations in El Paso, Texas and Reno, Nevada (all in markets that are smaller than Tulsa), plus several radio stations in medium to small markets, on the selling block.
+On July 20, 2012, one day after Cox purchased four television stations in Jacksonville, Florida, and Tulsa, Oklahoma, from Newport Television, Cox put WTOV-TV, WJAC-TV, and sister stations in El Paso, Texas, and Reno, Nevada (all in markets that are smaller than Tulsa), plus several radio stations in medium to small markets, on the selling block.
 On February 25, 2013, Cox announced that it would sell the four television stations to Sinclair Broadcast Group.
 The FCC granted its approval of the sale on April 29, and the deal was consummated on May 2.
 The deal made WTOV-TV a sister station to Pittsburgh's Fox affiliate WPGH-TV and MyNetworkTV affiliate WPMY, though it is still connected to WPXI through a news-share agreement WPXI has had with WPGH-TV since 2006.

 On July 11, 2014, it was announced that WTOV would add Fox programming to its subchannel on September 1, which will serve as the Steubenville–Wheeling area's Fox affiliate, replacing the second digital subchannel of WTRF-TV.
 In a statement, Fox stated that it switched stations because WTOV has a stronger over-the-air signal than WTRF.
 Fox programming began broadcasting on September 1, replacing MeTV, which moved to a newly created subchannel.
-MeTV, whose affiliation dated from Cox's ownership of WTOV, was dropped altogether on September 1, 2022 in favor of Sinclair's own Comet.
+MeTV, whose affiliation dated from Cox's ownership of WTOV, was dropped altogether on September 1, 2022, in favor of Sinclair's own Comet.

 WTOV's signal can be reached as far north as Sharon, Pennsylvania, as far west as Coshocton, as far east as Greensburg, Pennsylvania and as far south as Sistersville, West Virginia.
 Although the area is much better served by fellow NBC affiliate WPXI, WTOV's signal can easily be picked up in higher-elevated areas of the city of Pittsburgh with only a "rabbit-ear" antenna.
 WTOV is also carried on many cable systems that fall outside of its broadcast signal in northern West Virginia, western Pennsylvania, and east-central Ohio.